Staunton chess set: Marketing

 Cooke was the editor for the Illustrated London News, where Staunton published chess articles.
 He convinced the champion to endorse the chess set.

 The "Staunton Chess-men." – We have lately been favoured with a sight of the newly-designed Chess-men you speak of, and shall be greatly mistaken if, in a very short time, these beautiful pieces do not entirely supersede the ungainly, inexpressive ones we have been hitherto contented with.
 In the simplicity and elegance of their form, combining apparent lightness with real solidity, in the nicety of their proportions one with another, so that in the most intricate positions every piece stands out distinctively, neither hidden nor overshadowed by its fellows, the "Staunton Chess-men" are incomparably superior to any others we have ever seen.

 — Illustrated London News, 8 September 1849.

 Staunton not only endorsed the product for Jaques of London but promoted it to an extraordinary degree including the lambasting and derision of any other design of chessmen then proposed.
 The Staunton, as it became known, became available to the general public on 29 September 1849.
 The Staunton style was soon the standard on which most tournament playing pieces have been made and used around the world ever since.
 The low cost of the Staunton set allowed the masses to purchase sets and helped to popularise the game of chess.

 Staunton chess sets always had a cross on top of the king and the bishop's mitre design.
 These two aspects make it a Christianised chess set.
 Therefore, in non-Christian or socialist countries such as Yugoslavia and the Soviet Union, other designs were preferred or the Staunton design was altered to be without religious symbols.
-For example, the Dubrovnik chess set from Yugoslavia used in the 1950 World Chess Olympiad, Fisher's favourite set, was purposely designed to be without religious symbols.
+For example, the Dubrovnik chess set from Yugoslavia used in the 1950 World Chess Olympiad, Fischer's favourite set, was purposely designed to be without religious symbols.
 Similarly, many Soviet chess sets such as Latvian and Baku designs did not have the king's cross or bishop's mitre.